 Unfortunately, the condition may worsen.
 Sitting or standing for long periods of time may exacerbate the condition.
 People with varicose veins may suffer from restless leg syndrome or varicose eczema.
 Varicose veins are more visible when standing due to increased pressure within the veins.

 Causes of Varicose Veins

 Varicose veins are caused by a weakening of the valves in the veins of the legs leading to chronic venous insufficiency.
 This condition results when the blood flow backs up and pools in the veins because the valves are not working properly.
 The restricted blood flow produces an increase in pressure against the vascular walls and an enlargement or uneven bulging of the veins themselves.

 The Easy Fix

-Leg vein injections OR Sclerotherapy, can be easily done in the office with Asclera (polidocanol).
+Leg vein injections OR sclerotherapy, can be easily done in the office with Asclera (polidocanol).
 This injectable substance provides instant improvement with minimal discomfort as opposed to the traditional hypertonic saline injections.
 There is significant improvement with each session, however a series of 2-5 treatments is usually needed for the best results.
 Superficial leg veins can also be treated successfully, non-invasively and with minimal pain using the V-beam vascular laser.
 Depending on the size, color and depth of the vessels being treated, between 2 and 4 treatments are administered for optimal results.
-Dr. Diane Walder or one of her associated Dr. Stacy Chimento, may determine if treatment sclerotherapy or V-beam laser would be most appropriate for you.
+Dr. Diane Walder or one of her associate Dr. Stacy Chimento, may determine if treatment sclerotherapy or V-beam laser would be most appropriate for you.
 Contact our office to schedule your appointment today!